A Beginner's Guide to Video Marketing for Small Business

 Testimonial videos

 89% of U.S. adults trust consumer reviews more than any other source of information when researching new products or services, so don’t skimp on testimonials!
 KPIs for this type of video might be click through rates, view through rates, or an increase in paid search campaign performance.
-Take a look at this great example from Dropbox, who chose to roll several successful client stories into one great video.
+Take a look at this great example from Huntington Bank, who brought their Unique Selling Proposition to life in this great video.

 Brand introduction videos